 Understanding Chewy's Unusual Options Activity

-Shares of Chewy (NYSE:CHWY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $83.16.
+On Thursday, shares of Chewy (NYSE:CHWY) saw unusual options activity.
+After the option alert, the stock price moved down to $80.17.

 - Option Type: SWEEP